Mustafa-Agha/bitcoin-node-api/README.md

 ### Access Profiles

-Bitcoin-Node-Api has predefined access profiles to make it easy to set up.
+Bitcoin-Nod-Api has predefined access profiles to make it easy to set up.

 #### 'default-safe'